genestack/user-tutorials/user-guide/source/guide/pipelines.rst

 **1) Log median intensity plot**

-The scatterplot represents a log median of the signal intensities in both methylated and unmethylated channels for each array.
+The scatterplot represents the log median of the signal intensities in both methylated and unmethylated channels for each array.
 In general, samples of good quality cluster together, while "bad" samples tend to separate, typically with lower median intensities.